JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/ui-text.md

 These strings are in this file in the GitLab repo: `/app/views/projects/edit.html.haml`

+**Remember:** With UI text, less is more.
+If you need to go into detail, link to the docs.

 ## Review grammar and style

-At a minimum, address these issues.
+At a minimum, address these issues:

 - [ ] Present tense rather than future. https://design.gitlab.com/content/voice-tone#instructions
 - [ ] Active voice. https://design.gitlab.com/content/voice-tone#active-voice